goadesign/goa.design/content/implement/encoding.md

 ## Using Custom Encoders

 The mechanism for using custom encoders is very similar to using custom decoders.
-A decoder must implement the `Decoder` interface:
+An encoder must implement the `Encoder` interface:

 ```go
 // An Encoder marshals from an interface into an io.Writer.